 The album Dharmaland was released on June 11th, 2021.
 Arranged and performed by Ìxtahuele, it is the first-ever recording of this long-lost masterwork by the original hippie composer of Nature Boy.
 Resurrected from Ahbez’s unrecorded sheet music, c.
 1961-63, Ìxtahuele has woven an enchanted tapestry of mystic exotica and experimental pop that re-establishes the songwriter as a forefather of psychedelic music and brings his work into the present.
 They are joined by a host of guest artists, including yours truly on two tracks.
 Please click on the image to purchase the album.
+To learn more about the creation of the album, click HERE.

 George Alexander Aberle, who later changed his name to eden ahbez, was my great-grandmother’s cousin.
 Most widely known as the composer of Nature Boy, first made famous by Nat King Cole, he was a prolific composer, writer and thinker.
 He was also known as one of the original “Nature Boys” who espoused clean living, proximity to nature, and an open mind.